A great place for your investment

 Stable and transparent business environment

 A stable political situation, a well-developed private sector, an effective legal environment, and a healthy banking system with a strong and independent central bank are the key features of a society in which business can be conducted effectively and safely.
-The Czech Republic’s open investment climate was a key element in the country’s transition, which is reflected in its investment rating from international credit-rating agencies, putting it on an equal footing with Japan and Taiwan and opening the door to early membership in the OECD.
-The Czech Republic is a fully fledged parliamentary democracy and one of the most advanced new members of the European Union, which it joined in 2004.
+The Czech Republic’s open investment climate played a key role in the country’s successful transition, as reflected in its investment rating from international credit-rating agencies.
+This rating surpasses that of Japan, placing the Czech Republic on equal footing with Taiwan and paving the way for its early membership in the OECD.The Czech Republic is a fully fledged parliamentary democracy and one of the most advanced new members of the European Union, which it joined in 2004.
 Its currency, the Czech crown (CZK), is fully convertible and extremely stable.
 Under Czech law, foreign and domestic entities are treated identically in all areas, from the protection of property rights to investment incentives.
 The tax system offers the lowest rates in Europe and has remained stable over the long term.

 Investment protection